-The Framework acknowledges that there are many testing types available for firms to assess the effectiveness of their security programs ranging from penetration testing, application vulnerability scanning to adversary emulation testing or red teaming.
-This Framework focuses on penetration testing and red teaming (aka "adversary emulation testing") due to the high risks to operational disruption that such testing could cause if undertaken without appropriate planning and involvement from across an organization by a qualified team of practitioners.
+The Framework acknowledges that there are many testing types available for firms to assess the effectiveness of their security programs ranging from threat-led penetration testing, application vulnerability scanning to red teaming (details and differences are captured in the appendix).
+This Framework focuses on threat-led penetration testing due to the high risk of operational disruptions that such testing could cause if undertaken without appropriate planning and involvement from across an organization by a qualified team of practitioners.

-Penetration testing options may range from external / internal infrastructure, web / server-client based applications, third-parties, or software / code analysis, whereas adversary emulation testing seeks to replicate the actions of sophisticated threat actors.
-Testing typically begins outside the firm and ends with agreed-upon actions and objectives for attacking target systems and processes inside the firm.
+Threat-led penetration testing options may range from external / internal infrastructure, web / server-client based applications, third-parties, or software / code analysis, whereas adversary emulation testing seeks to replicate the tactics and techniques of sophisticated threat actors.
+Testing typically begins with agreement between the firm and the testers to use agreed-upon actions and objectives for attacking target systems and processes inside the firm.

-Determining which business processes to be tested can be based on a number of factors but should start with those which are relevant to the target organization.
-For example, a business-based risk assessment can be used to determine the relevance of a business function or business process to the particular organization.
+Determining which business processes to be tested can be based on a number of factors but should start with those that are relevant to the target organization.
+For example, a business-based risk assessment can be used to determine the relevance of a business function or process to the particular organization.
 A business-based risk assessment may include: (1) the importance of the firm and business process to the stability of financial system; (2) potential business impact of a proposed assessment; (3) the effort required for testing; (4) the size and complexity of what is being tested; and (5) the length of time since an assessment was last performed on that particular business process.